zeon-studio-portal/barry-portfolio-nextjs/content/sections/panel-sessions.md

 enable: true
 title: POWERFUL PANEL SESSIONS
 subtitle: >-
-  Barry believes we tell a better story together and can serve a panelist or lead and facilitate them.
+  Barry believes we tell a better story together and can serve as a panelist or lead and facilitate them.
 list:
   - head: Entrepreneurship